UMCarpentries/intro-curriculum-r/_episodes/03-intro-git-github.md

 Changes to be committed:
   (use "git rm --cached <file>..." to unstage)

-	new file:   README.md
+	new file:   notes.txt

 ```
 {: .output}

-Git now knows that it's supposed to keep track of `README.md`,
+Git now knows that it's supposed to keep track of `notes.txt`,
 but it hasn't recorded these changes as a commit yet.
 To get it to do that,
 we need to run one more command: